Spanioneura fonscolombii: Description

 There is some dispute as to whether the bug causes galls on the leaves of its food plant.
-Plant Parasties of Europe claims that adults and larvae live freely on the leaves without causing any galling, while in the literature of the British Plant Gall Society there are small, pale, cabbage-like clusters at the tips of the shoots of box.
+Plant Parasites of Europe claims that adults and larvae live freely on the leaves without causing any galling, while in the literature of the British Plant Gall Society there are small, pale, cabbage-like clusters at the tips of the shoots of box.
 The affected leaves are thicker than normal leaves, are strongly concave and shelter numerous pale-green nymphs, which are coated in a white wax.
 The nymphs mature and leave the plant in late summer and lay eggs, which overwinter on the shoots and leaves.
 Alternatively the imago (adult) overwinters on the host plant.

 Similar species

 Another psyllid, the Boxwood psyllid (Psylla buxi), is also associated with box but can be distinguished from S. fonscolombii by the tip of the abdomen, which is orange and lacks dark spots and yellowing on the wing cells.